 - 1. We shall start by looking at intelligence in humans, at how we go about studying human behaviour, and how we try to model/copy their neural processing. - 2.
 Then we'll consider intelligent agents at higher levels of abstraction, and see in principle how we might build artificial intelligent agents. - 3.
 The importance of efficient application dependent knowledge representations is soon clear, and we look in detail at semantic networks, frames, and production systems. - 4.
 We then get an understanding of how the basic search techniques work. - 5.
-Next we study expert systems how they operate, how we can build knowledge into them, and how they might learn for themselves.
-Various associated techniques for dealing appropriately with uncertain information will be covered. - 6.
-We end with a consideration of some of the philosophical questions concerning AI. - 7.
-At appropriate points along the way will be guest lectures on Evolution, Robotics, Vision, Natural Language Processing, Computer Chess, and the Philosophy of AI.
+Next we study expert systems how they operate, how we can build knowledge into them, and their strengths and weaknesses. - 6.
+Then we will look at techniques for dealing appropriately with uncertain information. - 7.
+We end with a consideration of how to get AI machines to learn for themselves. - 8.
+At appropriate points along the way will be guest lectures covering a range of real world applications of AI.